morfredus/ESP32-Diagnostic-Arduino-IDE/docs/USAGE.md

 - Serial output mirrors key actions (Wi-Fi status, BLE state, test results).
 - Exported reports include board information, memory breakdown, benchmark metrics, Wi-Fi scan, GPIO results, and OLED status.
 - Keep JSON exports for machine parsing and TXT/CSV for manual analysis.
-- Use the `/api/memory-details` endpoint when reports warn about fragmentation; the JSON response mirrors the guidance maintained through 3.3.0.
+- Use the `/api/memory-details` endpoint when reports warn about fragmentation; the JSON response mirrors the guidance maintained through 3.4.0.

 ## 7. Best practices
 - Re-run Wi-Fi scans after moving the device to a new location to refresh RSSI values.
 - Stop NeoPixel animations before powering down external LEDs to avoid ghosting.
 - When changing OLED pins, run `/api/oled-config` followed by `/api/oled-test` to validate wiring.

-## 8. Post-release debugging checklist (3.3.0)
+## 8. Post-release debugging checklist (3.4.0)
-- Trigger `/api/memory-details` to ensure the fragmentation and PSRAM flags match the new documentation guidance.
+- Trigger `/api/memory-details` to verify the unified JSON helpers return the expected fragmentation and PSRAM flags.
-- Confirm the Bluetooth® card reflects advertising state changes after toggling `/api/bluetooth/toggle` and renaming via `/api/bluetooth/name`.
+- Switch languages via `/api/set-language` and the UI toggle to confirm the harmonised FR/EN labels remain consistent.
-- Review the Wi-Fi tab and `/api/wifi-scan` output for channel, band, bandwidth, and PHY metadata captured during the debugging campaign.
+- Review the default diagnostic cycle to ensure the removed touchpad routine no longer appears in serial logs or exports.